prof-rossetti/intro-to-python/exercises/command-line-computing/mac-terminal.md

 # ... then just paste as you normally would after copying some text
 ```

-### Further Exploration (Mac only)
+### Further Exploration

 There are many other utilities to use from the command-line.

-First, turn up the volume on your computer so everyone around you can hear, then make it speak:
+For example, you may optionally try some of the examples below.

+#### Further Exploration (Windows or Mac)

+To download videos from YouTube, try using the [`youtube-dl` command-line utility](/notes/clis/youtube-dl.md) (see the linked notes document for installation and usage instructions).

+#### Further Exploration (Mac only)

+Making your computer speak:

 ```sh
 say "Hello, I am your computer.
 Let's be friends." # or something else polite and appropriate
 ```

-Optionally explore additional command-line interfaces, if you're curious.

-#### Internet Computing
+##### Internet Computing

-Trace the route traveled by a network request:
+Tracing the route traveled by a network request:

 ```sh
 traceroute google.com
 # ... stop after a few seconds if necessary by pressing: control + c
 ```

-Time the duration of a network request:
+Timing the duration of a network request:

 ```sh
 ping google.com
 # ... stop after a few seconds if necessary by pressing: control + c
 ```

-Request the contents of a webpage:
+Requesting the contents of a webpage:

 ```sh
 curl google.com